overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---huh-to-aha-a-refactoring-story/index.md

 }
 ```

-Monads is out of scope to be covered here, but I have an entire 1 hour talk about this, which can help you fill this missing piece:
+Monad is out of scope to be covered here, but I have an entire 1 hour talk about this, which can help you fill in this missing piece:
   - [Java Version](/my-talks/#Fight-Complexity-with-Functional-Programming-Java)
   - [Kotlin Version](/my-talks/#Fight-Complexity-with-Functional-Programming-Kotlin)